micosmogames/toolbox/async/md/threadlet.md

 Threadlets are based on promises with threadables akin to Javascript *async* functions, and support the following features:

 1. Tasks are independent and each task is assigned a promise when dispatched to a *Threadlet*.
-2. A threadlet can be assign default task settlement handlers that are attached to every task.
+2. A threadlet has a [*Contract*](promise.md#Contract) that defines threadlet specific promise settlement handlers that are assigned during various stages of tasks's life cycle.
 3. All tasks are assigned a default *catch* handler.
 4. Threadlet scheduling is handled by a separate scheduler.
 Threadlets can be configured with a *priority*, *timeslice* and *yieldInterval* that guides the scheduler dispatching decisions.
 5. Threadlets can abstract away the handling of promises and async functions potentially helping to simplify the structure of asynchronous applications.